NuBFightForMyDream/PA4_LLM_2209261_test-main/README.md

 - The name of this project comes from "Synthesizer" .
 Meaning for how our program can synthesize raw materials into something special.

 ## Contributor
-- 6730084521 Chatrphol Ovanonchai (Main Contributor)
+- 6730084521 Chatrphol Ovanonchai (Main Contributor) [75% Main Structure written by myself , 25% AI-Assisted]

 ## Logic/Flow of this program